chriscczhou/reference-web3-security/README.md

-# Smart Contracts notes
+# Web3 Security notes
-Personal notes about Smart Contract development, especially on a security point of view
+Personal notes about Web3 on a security point of view

 **ToDo**
 - Creare un progetto funzionante in solidity